 The aim of express flows is simple: let customers check out and pay with the least amount of clicks.

 They've transformed the online buying process.
-What once required customers to manually fill in many form fields can now be achieved in a matter of seconds with a couple of taps.
+What once required customers to manually fill in many form fields can now be achieved in a few clicks.
 Express flows make this possible by storing payment details and sometimes shipping and billing information.

 Is there a difference between express flows?

-When a customer saves payment details for later or creates an account,you (the business)store the data
+When a customer saves payment details for later or creates an account, the merchant

 Let’s explore these express flows further and weigh the pros and cons of the available features and implementation times.

 This type of express flow has been around the longest.
 Customers can use their payment and delivery information for future purchases when they check out by saving their details for later or creating an account.
-The next time they shop with you, their details are pre-filled after logging in.
+The next time they shop with the same merchant, the customer’s details are pre-filled after logging in.

-As the customer only stores their details with one business at a time, this type of express flow can indicate brand loyalty.
+As the customer only stores their details with one merchant, this type of express flow can indicate brand loyalty.

 This express flow can store two kinds of data: